cgwire/kitsu/README.md

 ## About authors

 Kitsu is written by CGWire, a company based in France.
-We help teams of animation studios to collaborate better.
-We provide tools to more than 50 studios spread all around the world.
+We help animation and VFX studios to collaborate better through efficient tooling.

-On the technical side, we apply software craftmanship principles as much as possible.
-We love coding and consider that strong quality and good developer experience matter a lot.
+More than 70 studios around the world use Kitsu for their projects.

 Visit [cg-wire.com](https://cg-wire.com) for more information.